-Go to the soccerball tutorial page on SideFX.com, where you likely got this document, to download the intro\lesson directory.
-Put it into the Houdini Projects directory which you can find in either the home directory or the documents directory.
+Go to the soccerball tutorial page on SideFX.com, where you likely got this document, to download the intro_lesson directory.
+Put it into the Houdini Projects home directory or the documents directory.

-01 In the viewport, press c to bring up a radial menu.
+In the viewport, press c to bring up a radial menu.
 From this menu, choose Create > Geometry > Box.
 Your cursor now shows the outline of a box waiting to be placed in the scene.
 Press Enter to place it at the origin.